Southland Museum and Art Gallery: Tuatara

 The tuatarium facility, built in 1974 and expanded to 200 m2 in 1990, houses over 50 live, individual tuatara ranging from new babies to the famous Henry.
 Henry, who joined the museum in 1970, is thought to have been born around the year 1900, and holds the world record for the tuatara kept longest in captivity.
 Henry mated for the first time in 2009.
 The tuatara breed regularly every two years, and from 1989 to 1995 produced eggs annually.
 A new acrylic roof that allowed ultraviolet light through to the tuatara has contributed to 100% egg hatching success and 100% survival success since installation.

 Galleries

 The museum's Māori Gallery emphasised the everyday aspects of pre-contact life in Murihiku/(Southland).
 This included the processes of adze making, fishing using bone and stone lures, and musical instruments.
-The natural history gallery displayed rare and endangered species such as the kakapo and kiwi, as well as subfossil bones of extinct birds such as moa.
+The natural history gallery displayed rare and endangered species such as the kākāpō and kiwi, as well as subfossil bones of extinct birds such as moa.
 This gallery also covered subjects such as geology and sea life.
 "Beyond the Roaring 40's Gallery" interpreted the unique and vulnerable subantarctic themes and was developed utilising both museum and Department of Conservation expertise.

 A fossil forest of petrified wood exists at Curio Bay on the southeast coast of Southland.
 A reconstruction of this, where visitors can walk among the stumps and tree sections of petrified wood 130 million years old, can be found in front of the museum along with two-metre bronze tuatara sculpture.